manisha-goyal/gpu-energy-optimization/README.md

 # GPU Energy Optimization

 This project focuses on optimizing GPU energy consumption using **Accel-Sim**, **AccelWattch**, and **GPGPU-Sim**.
-It explores strategies such as clock frequency adjustments and **Dynamic Voltage and Frequency Scaling (DVFS)** policies to reduce energy usage in computation, memory, and shared memory-intensive programs.
+It explores strategies such as clock frequency adjustments to reduce energy usage in computation, memory, and shared memory-intensive programs.
 The goal is to maintain performance while contributing to sustainable and efficient GPU operations.

 ## Singularity Setup (Using docker image)